Soon and Very Soon

 I. Origins

 In 1976, Andraé Crouch (1942–2015) was a darling of the gospel music industry, having scored a string of successful songs, including “The Blood Will Never Lose Its Power,” “Through It All,” and “My Tribute.”
-He has also published an autobiography, also called Through It All (1974).
+He had also published an autobiography, titled Through It All (1974).
 His songs were starting to make their way into congregational hymnals such as Hymns for the Family of God (1976) and the New Church Hymnal (1976).
 That year, he released the sixth album with his backing group, the Disciples, This Is Another Day (Light LS-5683).
 The most popular song from that album was “Soon and Very Soon.”

 The song was released as sheet music via Lexicon Music, the publishing arm of his record company, then included in the album’s songbook (1978) and in a compilation songbook, Songs of Andraé Crouch and the Disciples (1979).
 The copyright for the album was registered on 4 Oct.
 1976, and the copyright for the score was registered on 26 Oct.
 1976.
 A 45-rpm single was issued as Light LS-623.